 - Abnormal vision or hearing

-Brain Damage Is The “Silent Killer”.
-During the season a player is going to experience repetitive traumas to the brain.
-These traumas accumulate over time leading to a slow degeneration of functions and increase symptoms.
-Most times players are not even aware that they damaged their brain and keep going.
-Damaging more and more nerve tissue.
-Our neuronal cells heal slowly if at all depending on the damage.
-Due to the slow healing process of the brain, the damage continues to accumulate as the symptoms become worse.
-Leaving players in pain, confused and helpless.
+Brain damage is a “silent killer.”
+A player experiences repetitive traumas to the brain over the course of a career, and this leads to a slow degeneration of functions and an increase in symptoms.
+Most times, players aren’t even aware that they’ve damaged their brains and keep going, damaging more and more nerve tissue.
+Our neuronal cells heal slowly if at all, depending on the extent of the damage, and as the damage accumulates, the symptoms become worse, leaving players in pain, confused and helpless.

-How We Can Help with NFL Hyperbaric Outreach Program
+How We Can Help with the NFL Hyperbaric Outreach Program

-Atlanta Hyperbaric oxygen therapy (HBOT) has been proven to heal the brain.
-Hyperbaric chambers use pressurized air and oxygen.
-This pressure dissolves oxygen directly in the plasma, flooding the brain, fluids, and vital organs with oxygen.
-Oxygen then is able to help the brain and body to heal and function better.
-Health brain leads to a health body causing a better life.
+Hyperbaric oxygen therapy (HBOT) has been proven to heal the brain.
+Hyperbaric chambers use pressurized air and oxygen, and this pressure dissolves oxygen directly in the plasma, flooding the brain, fluids and vital organs with oxygen.
+Oxygen is then able to help the brain and the body to heal and function better.
+A healthy brain leads to a healthy body, and that leads to a better life.

-Thanks to decades of diligence, the NFLPA has hammered out the very best benefits package in professional sports for member players.
-If you are playing or NFL alumni and suspect or have been diagnosed with a form of TBI or concussion, then you may be eligible for a FREE hyperbaric chamber, through the NFL Hyperbaric Outreach Program.
-All you need to do is read and fill out the forms and return all required information to Atlanta Hyperbaric Center and we will do the rest.
+Thanks to decades of diligence, the NFL Players Association has hammered out the best benefits package in professional sports for member players.
+If you’re a current or former NFL player and have been diagnosed with or suspect you have a form of TBI or concussion, you may be eligible for a FREE hyperbaric chamber through the NFL Hyperbaric Outreach Program.
+All you need to do is read and fill out the necessary forms and return all required information to Atlanta Hyperbaric Center and we do the rest.

-How We Can Help.
-Atlanta Hyperbaric Center takes traumatic brain serious.
-And we are dedicated to helping NFL Alumni to get the best care possible.
-We have teamed up with NFLPA insurance carrier to make this happen.
-For more information contact Dr. Louis Hilliard at Atlanta Hyperbaric Center for more information 770-948-4511 or contact us.
-Or call NFL Player Benefits at (800) 638-3186 for more information.
+The Atlanta Hyperbaric Center takes traumatic brain injuries seriously.
+We’re dedicated to helping NFL alumni to get the best care possible, and we’ve teamed up with NFLPA insurance carrier to make this happen.
+For more information, contact Dr. Louis Hilliard at AHC, 770-948-4511; look us up online at www.atlantahyperbariccenter.com/nfl-outreach-program/; or call NFL Player Benefits at (800) 638-3186.

-We Are A Team Player Atlanta Hyperbaric Center now accepts NFL HRA Insurance.
-We have teamed up with Curic Brain Center and Amen Clinics around the country to offer you the best service in your hyperbaric oxygen therapy needs counseling and visual brain scans.
+The Atlanta Hyperbaric Center now accepts NFL HRA Insurance.
+We’ve also teamed up with the Curic Brain Center and Amen Clinics around the country to offer you the best service in your hyperbaric oxygen therapy needs counseling and visual brain scans.
 Call to meet with Dr. Louis Hilliard today if you suspect you may be suffering from a traumatic brain injury.